Arabinocytidine

 Less than 20% of the orally administered dose is absorbed from the gastrointestinal tract.

-Arabinocytidine Toxicity
+Arabinocytidine side effects and Toxicity

 Cytarabine syndrome may develop - it is characterized by fever, myalgia, bone pain, occasionally chest pain, maculopapular rash, conjunctivitis, and malaise.